 Growing Innovation & Technology in Chehalem Valley

-The primary purpose of the Chehalem Valley Innovation Accelerator (ChehalemVIA) is to accelerate success for tech-based, ventures.
+The purpose of the Chehalem Valley Innovation Accelerator (ChehalemVIA) is to accelerate success for regional startups and entrepreneurs, with a focus on technology-driven businesses.
 We provide:

 - Industry partnerships

 - Coaching & mentoring

 - Help getting products & services to market – locally & globally

 Our secondary mission is to provide leadership, tools, capacity, and processes for growing the regional economy.
 We work passionately with other organizations in areas such as workforce development and other purposeful innovation initiatives and projects to ensure the foundations are ready for regional businesses as the digital economy expands.

 ChehalemVIA connections with regional industries such as advanced manufacturing, precision agriculture/viticulture, food/beverage/wine production, and healthcare provide opportunities for startups aligned with them.
 You may have products/services that fit a different industry.
 Let’s discuss.

 Whether you are a startup or an established business looking for offsite project incubation resources, ChehalemVIA’s goal is to help bring your innovations to market in our local industries including: wine, agriculture, manufacturing, medicine, and education.
 These industry segments are well-supported in Chehalem Valley with businesses willing to foster innovation and, more importantly, with the potential to purchase your products and services.
 As a distributed accelerator, if our facilities don’t meet your needs, we can help you find other local resources and maker-spaces to achieve your goals.

 HOW TO GET STARTED